danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 `set_by_lua_block $version`: This is taking the ngx.var.version variable passed in in the `location.capture` and defining it within the context of the "/get-asset" location block.

 `more_set_headers "X-Cache $upstream_cache_status"`: This is required to send the cache status header as a response header to the `location.capture`.
 [According to the creator of openresty](https://github.com/openresty/lua-nginx-module/issues/68), `add_header` only works in main requests, and it is a no-op in subrequests.
-Therefore, you have to use lua or `more_set_headers`.
+Therefore, you have to use Lua or `more_set_headers`.
 So... fun.

 `proxy_cache assets_cache`: This is assigning a new cache to this location block specifically for caching assets.